 Full Details: Agumbe Trip

 Athirapally Waterfalls are one of the best waterfalls in India and one of the top tourist places in Kerala state.
 Athirapally Falls are magnificent waterfalls formed on Chalakudy River located at the entrance to Sholayar hill range in Thrissur district.
 This waterfall drops from a height of 80 feet through several parallel streams offering a great scenic beauty.
 In monsoon season, the water gets strength and all the streams join together and appear like Niagara Falls.
-This is the biggest waterfalls in Kerala and one of the top places to visit in rainy season in the months of June, July & August as part of Kerala Package Tour.
+This is the biggest waterfalls in Kerala and one of the top places to visit in rainy season in the months of June, July & August as part of Kerala Tour Packages.

 Nearest City: Kochi (73 Km)

 Lonavala is a beautiful hill station in Pune district of Maharashtra.
 It lies 622 m above sea level in the Sahyadri Ranges which separate the Deccan Plateau and the Konkan Coast.
 Lonavala and Khandala are the twin hill stations located near to each other and are very popular monsoon getaways in India.
 It is one of the top summer getaways in Maharashtra annd also one of the best places to visit near Mumbai.
 Lord Elphinstone, who was the Governor of the Bombay Presidency, developed Lonavala along with Khandala in 1871.